Authentication

 Per-agent (CLI override)

-Section titled “Per-agent (CLI override)”Set an explicit auth profile order override for an agent (stored in that agent’s auth-profiles.json):
+Section titled “Per-agent (CLI override)”Set an explicit auth profile order override for an agent (stored in that agent’s auth-state.json):

 openclaw models auth order get --provider anthropicopenclaw models auth order set --provider anthropic anthropic:defaultopenclaw models auth order clear --provider anthropicUse --agent <id> to target a specific agent; omit it to use the configured default agent.